trailofbits/polytracker/README.md

 WLLVM_ARTIFACT_STORE: Provides a path to an existing directory to store artifact/manifest for all build targets

 POLYTRACKER_TAINT_ARGV: Set to '1' to use argv as a taint source.

+POLYTRACKER_STDIN_SOURCE: Set to '1' to use stdin as a taint source.

+POLYTRACKER_STDOUT_SINK: Set to '1' to use stdout as a taint sink.

+POLYTRACKER_STDERR_SINK: Set to '1' to use stderr as a taint sink.
 ```

 Polytracker will set its configuration parameters in the following order: